 The other point that one would make is that, unlike the other films in the series, Saw V has clearly been constructed open ended with several plot strands left uncompleted for the subsequent Saw VI (2009).
 This film ends effectively, albeit decidedly abruptly, with Scott Patterson caught in a trap by Costas Mandylor.
 Mark Rolston’s secondary FBI agent and his investigation, which we are given the impression is being manipulated by Costas Mandylor for reasons unknown, is left unresolved just as he enters Jigsaw’s lair.
 There is also a B-plot running through the film of a group of five people placed in a house of traps a la Saw II, but the fate of the last two survivors is left unresolved.
 There is also a minor subplot about John Kramer’s wife Jill (Betsy Russell) receiving a box as bequeathment in her husband’s will but this is opened without us finding out what the contents are.
 All that seems missing as the end credits roll is a big notice saying ‘To Be Continued’.

-Darren Lynn Bousman, who directed all the other sequels, has departed the series to make Repo!
-A Genetic Opera (2008) and has been replaced by David Hackl, who served as production designer on all the other Saw sequels up to this point and second unit director on the previous two.
+Darren Lynn Bousman, who directed all the other sequels, has departed the series to make Repo: The Genetic Opera (2008) and has been replaced by David Hackl, who served as production designer on all the other Saw sequels up to this point and second unit director on the previous two.
 The absence of Darren Lynn Bousman does result in a Saw film that is somewhat tamer than the other sequels.
 There are only a handful of traps – one with Scott Patterson trapped with his head in a glass box that is filling with water and forced to perform a tracheotomy on himself in order to breathe; the opening sequence where Joris Jarsky is placed under a pendulum device (a sequence that is stolen from Edgar Allan Poe); and various head severings, hands in buzzsaws and people electrocuted during the scenes with the five in the house.
 As opposed to Bousman who determined to linger on every gory detail and spare us nothing, David Hackl’s camera even shies away from showing things at times.
 The other thing that the series now misses under David Hackl is Darren Lynn Bousman’s sickly green subterranean lighting schemes, which have been replaced by a much blander lighting scheme, something that has a tendency to make Saw V look a good deal cheaper.